npm/policies/recruiting-process.md

     After selecting the best candidate, we do *not* yet notify the other candidates.
-11. Reference checks: The candidate supplies 3 names and contact information of people they haveworked directly with; hiring manager has a discussion with at least 2.
+11. Reference checks: The candidate supplies 3 names and contact information of people they have worked directly with; hiring manager has a discussion with at least 2.
 This is a final red-flag check and also gives the hiring manager a head-start on how to work best with the hire.  **Questions can include** What dates did